 When I used to work as a department chair, I complained about feeling taking advantage of to another co-worker.
 His words stuck with me, “Remember you are a Chair not a Doormat.”
 It made me laugh but it was so true.

 When you work from home the rules of the game change.

 Stop Being a People Pleaser

 This was a hard one for me.
 I want to see my family happy and we all like to be popular, but it can come at a price if we turn ourselves into a “people pleaser” who does everything to make others happy but seldom gets the same treatment in return.
 Women, in particular, are taught to be people pleasers.
-They are told from a very young age to act “ladylike” and that being assertive means being a b*tch (B), which means of course that no one will like you.
+We are told from a very young age to act “ladylike” and that being assertive means being a b*tch (B), which means of course that no one will like you.